dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 Currently, we end up with SDK branches in the `dotnet/installer` repository and the release process makes sure to package those into the final product.
 With releasing from the VMR, we have two ways we can approach this:

 - **SDK branches** - [📄 Detailed description of the proposal](./VMR-Managing-SDK-Bands-SDK-branches.md)
-    The first obvious solution that comes to mind considering where we are today.
-The bottom line is that we'd just keep using SDK branches in the VMR the same way we have them today.
+    Keep using SDK branches in the VMR the same way we have them today.
 This is, in fact, what we’re currently already doing with today’s read-only VMR-lite where we synchronize the SDK branches of `dotnet/installer`.
 Each branch/commit of the VMR would then keep producing a single SDK.
 However, we need to make sure the shared bits are the same in each released SDK branch – we’d say the SDK branches would be coherent then.
 We also need to make sure that changes made to the shared components in VMR’s SDK branches are flown everywhere appropriately.

 - **Side-by-Side folders in the VMR** - [📄 Detailed description of the proposal](./VMR-Managing-SDK-Bands-Side-by-Side-folders.md)
     The second proposed solution would be to take the inverse approach and, instead of having SDK branches, we’d organize VMR’s branches based on the shared bits (e.g. `release/9.0`) and place the different bands of the SDK components side by side in the VMR, e.g. `src/sdk/9.0.1xx`.
 This makes sure that the shared bits exist only once and each commit of the VMR contains all bands which are coherent.